Chenée Today

 • vanilla extract - definitely opt for a good-quality pure vanilla extract.
 Or better yet, check out my post on how to make vanilla extract at home with just 2 ingredients!

-And for the quick lemon glaze you'll just need:
+And for the quick lemon icing you'll just need:

 Equipment